-It is a moderate 3.7 mile hike out and back.
-It takes about 2-3 hours depending on how rainy it’s been cause it has the potential to be very muddy.
-When I went, it down poured the whole time but so worth it.
+Rio Celeste hike is a moderate 3.7 mile hike out and back.
+It takes 2-3 hours depending on how rainy it’s been cause it has the potential to be very muddy.
+When I went, it down poured the whole time but so worth it!

-Next you’ll walk across a couple hanging bridges that gives you a great view of the river and you’ll be in awe to see the turquoise blue glow next to the rich, lush, green of the rainforest.
+Next you’ll walk across a couple hanging bridges that gives great views of the river.
+To witness the turquoise blue glow of the waters next to the rich, lush, green of the rainforest is a magical experience.

 - Sturdy shoes, hiking boots or shoes you don’t care to get muddy.